 Clock & Timer Circuit DiagramsCounter Circuit DiagramsOscillators Circuit Diagrams

-Digital pattern generator: During the construction and testing of digital circuits, there is often a need for an accurately defined bit pattern.
-The generator described here uses an EPROM to store the bit information for the desired pattern.
-When switch S1 is pressed, a given pattern is generated once; seven different patterns can be generated simultaneously.
-The eighth data output of the EPROM is used to mark the end of a pattern.
+Digital pattern generator: In the realm of constructing and testing digital circuits, there is a frequent requirement for accurately defined bit patterns.
+The described generator employs an EPROM to store the bit information corresponding to the desired pattern.
+Upon pressing switch S1, a specific pattern is generated once, and up to seven distinct patterns can be simultaneously generated.
+The eighth data output of the EPROM is utilized to signify the end of a pattern.

-After S1 has been pressed, gate ICid arranges the resetting of address counter IC2.
-Gate 1C1c, which is connected to the input of the address counter, functions as a start-stop oscillator that is switched by two NAND gates.
-These gates are designed to keep the oscillator disabled until the switch is released.
-Only then are pulses fed to the address counter.
-The frequency -range of the clock can be varied to individual requirements by altering the value of C3.
-With values as shown, the frequency can be set with P1 between 15 Hz and 150 Hz.
+After the activation of S1, gate ICid orchestrates the reset of the address counter IC2.
+Gate 1C1c, linked to the address counter’s input, operates as a start-stop oscillator controlled by two NAND gates.
+These gates ensure the oscillator remains inactive until the switch is released, allowing pulses to be directed to the address counter.
+The clock’s frequency range can be adjusted to suit specific needs by modifying the value of C3.
+With the provided values, P1 can set the frequency between 15 Hz and 150 Hz.

 Digital pattern generator Schematic diagram

-An EPROM (rarely EROM), or erasable programmable read-only memory, is a type of programmable read-only memory (PROM) chip that retains its data when its power supply is switched off.
-Computer memory that can retrieve stored data after a power supply has been turned off and back on is called non-volatile.
-It is an array of floating-gate transistors individually programmed by an electronic device that supplies higher voltages than those normally used in digital circuits.
-Once programmed, an EPROM can be erased by exposing it to a strong ultraviolet light source (such as a mercury-vapor lamp).
-EPROMs are easily recognizable by the transparent fused quartz (or on later models resin) window on the top of the package, through which the silicon chip is visible, and which permits exposure to ultraviolet light during erasing.
+EPROM, an abbreviation for erasable programmable read-only memory (occasionally EROM), stands as a variety of programmable read-only memory (PROM) chip that retains its stored data even when its power supply is turned off.
+Memory capable of retrieving information after a power cycle is termed non-volatile.
+It comprises an array of floating-gate transistors, individually programmed by an electronic device using higher voltages than those typical in digital circuits.
+Once programmed, an EPROM can undergo erasure by exposure to a robust ultraviolet light source, such as a mercury-vapor lamp.

 Related Articles